 Therefore, going forward, it won’t be quite as clear what type of content your target demographic has an appetite for.
 But that’s the beauty of lead magnets: They not only help us identify customers; they also tell us how to reach them.
-In Part 1 of this series, we revealed our seven favorite—and most effective—lead magnets, so if you aren’t familiar with them yet, get caught up here.

 Since we’ve already introduced some of the best converting types of lead magnets, it’s time to talk about how to pick the one that’s right for your business—and what to do with the customer base it helps build.

 Consider this first tip, specificity, as the key that makes the car start.
 (Without it, you won’t leave the garage.)
 For example, if you are a consultant specializing in helping companies with sales or marketing, don’t offer your leads a free report on New Business Cycle Trends to Look Out for in 2018.
 A broad lead magnet doesn’t deliver a specific promise; it implies a lot of little ones.
 Instead, give them a specific offer directly related to your value proposition, like a free sales consultation.